 This SQL query first filters out the reviews from 2021.
 The TO_CHAR function is used to extract the 'Month' part from the 'submit_date'.
 The AVG function is used to calculate average ratings for each 'product_id' for each month.
 The ROUND function is used to round-off the average rating to 2 decimal places.
 The results are then ordered by 'Month' and 'Product' in ascending order.

-The keyword removes duplicates from a query.
+keyword removes duplicates from a SELECT

 Suppose you had a table of MediaTek customers, and wanted to figure out which cities the customers lived in, but didn't want duplicate results.